 “Faith means living with uncertainty—feeling your way through life, letting your heart guide you like a lantern in the dark.” — Dan Millman

 We can turn down the volume on fear by being exposed to it a little each time.
-We don’t have to be at its mercy when it emerges.
-Sometimes we are consumed by the fear itself which clouds our judgement and is the root cause of our problems.
+We don’t have to be at its mercy each time.
+Sometimes we are consumed by the fear itself which clouds our judgement.
 Uncertainty is an inner knowing that everything will turn out exactly as it should, not as we hope for.
-We can still accept our life’s circumstances even if things don’t work out as planned.
+We can still accept life’s situations, even if things don’t work out as planned.
 This strengthens our commitment to abide with the natural order of life, instead of opposing it simply because it doesn’t match our mental image.
 We ought to be comfortable with uncertainty because it exists and we mustn’t retreat from it but expose ourselves a little each time.
 It was the Roman Emperor, Marcus Aurelius who once declared: “If you are distressed by anything external, the pain is not due to the thing itself but to your own estimate of it; and this you have the power to revoke at any moment.”
-The key is to find a balance between uncertainty and maintaining control without manipulating the outcome.
+The key is to find a balance between uncertainty and maintaining control, without manipulating the outcome.
 I think this is a key distinction: welcoming uncertainty while maintaining some measure of control.
 We learn to let go of tension, anxiety and fear and embrace the unknown.